qgis/QGIS-Documentation/docs/user_manual/grass_integration/grass_integration.rst

    Douglas-Peuker algorithm.

 However, the purpose of this example is different.
 The contour lines created by ``r.contour`` have sharp angles that should be smoothed.
-Among the **v.generalize** algorithms, there is Chaiken's, which does just that (also Hermite splines).
+Among the ``v.generalize`` algorithms, there is Chaiken's, which does just that (also Hermite splines).
 Be aware that these algorithms can **add** additional vertices to the vector, causing it to load even more slowly.

-* Open the GRASS Toolbox and double-click the categories :menuselection:`Vector --> Develop map --> Generalization`, then click on the **v.generalize** module to open its options window.
+#.
+Open the GRASS Toolbox and double-click the categories :menuselection:`Vector -->
+   Develop map --> Generalization`, then click on the :guilabel:`v.generalize` module to open its options window.
-* Check that the 'ctour_100' vector appears as the :guilabel:`Name of input vector`.
+#.
+Check that the 'ctour_100' vector appears as the :guilabel:`Name of input vector`.
-* From the list of algorithms, choose Chaiken's.
-Leave all other options at their default, and scroll down to the last row to enter in the field :guilabel:`Name for output vector map` 'ctour_100_smooth', and click :guilabel:`Run`.
+#.
+From the list of algorithms, choose Chaiken's.
+Leave all other options at their
+   default, and scroll down to the last row to enter in the field :guilabel:`Name for output vector map` 'ctour_100_smooth', and click :guilabel:`Run`.
-* The process takes several moments.
-Once ``Successfully finished`` appears in the output windows, click :guilabel:`View Output` and then :guilabel:`Close`.
+#.
+The process takes several moments.
+Once ``Successfully finished`` appears in
+   the output windows, click :guilabel:`View Output` and then :guilabel:`Close`.
-* You may change the color of the vector to display it clearly on the raster background and to contrast with the original contour lines.
+#.
+You may change the color of the vector to display it clearly on the raster
+   background and to contrast with the original contour lines.
 You will notice that the new contour lines have smoother corners than the original while staying faithful to the original overall shape.

 .. _figure_grass_module_generalize: